antrea-io/antrea/docs/issue-management.md

 * describe your bug in the issue or PR body making sure to include:
   * version of Antrea
   * version of Kubernetes
-  * version of OS and any relevent environment or system configuration
+  * version of OS and any relevant environment or system configuration
   * steps and/or configuration to reproduce the bug
   * any tests that demonstrate the presence of the bug
-* please attach any relevent logs or diagnostic output
+* please attach any relevant logs or diagnostic output

 #### Cleanup